a-mdna/a-mdna/README.md

-- 👋 Hi, here to learn and build.
+- 👋 Hi, here to learn.